-The Board of Trade has appointed a committee to deal with international exhibitions, in order to organise and arrange the part to be taken by this country in connection with them.
-This permanent committee is to take the place of the special commissions which have in the past been appointed by Government to deal with each large international exhibition.
-In all probability, by having a permanent committee, a more continuous policy will be evolved.
+The Board of Trade has appointed a committee to deal with international exhibitions, in order to organise and arrange the part to be taken by this country in connection This permanent committee is to take the place of the special commissions which have in the past been appointed by Government to deal with each large interappointed by Government to dear with each large inter-national exhibition.
+In all probability, by having a per-manent committee, a more continuous policy will be evolved.
 The French have had such standing committees for many years, the committees having to deal both with internal exhibitions and with those held outside France.
 They have also a special organisation to deal with jury awards, and it would be well if some such organisation could be arranged in this country.
 The value of such an organisation was particularly noticed by those who served on the juries at the Franco-British Exhibition.
 The French jurors came over here completely organised, but the British jurors had to start their organisation de novo.
 If there had been a British standing committee to arrange beforehand the modus operandi, this would not have been the case, and much valuable time would have been saved.